Diocese of Evansville: 2010 to present

-In 2011, Pope Benedict XVI named Monsignor Charles C. Thompson of the Archdiocese of Louisville as the fifth bishop of the diocese, replacing Gettelfinger.

-Emily Herx, a teacher for the diocesan schools, sued the diocese in 2011, claiming that it had discriminated against her because she was a woman.
+In 2011, Pope Benedict XVI named Charles C. Thompson of the Archdiocese of Louisville as the fifth bishop of the diocese, replacing Gettelfinger.
+Emily Herx, a teacher with the diocesan schools, sued the diocese in 2011, stating that it had discriminated against her because she was a woman.
 The diocese terminated Herx when it learned that she was undergoing in vitro fertilization to become pregnant.
 A jury awarded Herx $2 million in 2014.

 In 2014, Thompson merged 19 parishes into eight parishes.
 The diocese also prohibited priests from celebrating more that three masses per Sunday, including the Saturday evening vigil.
 For some churches in the newly merged parishes, it meant no Sunday masses at all.
 The diocese in 2015 merged seven more parishes into three parishes.

 Pope Francis appointed Thompson as archbishop of Indianapolis in 2017 and replaced him in Evansville with Auxiliary Bishop Joseph M. Siegel from the Diocese of Joliet.
 In 2018, the diocese began renovations of St. Benedict Cathedral.
-As of 2023, Siegel is the current bishop of Evansville.
+As of 2026, Siegel is the bishop of Evansville.

 Sex abuse

-Bishop Evans in February 2019 released a list of ten clerics in the diocese who faced credible accusations of sexual assault against minors.
-In August 2019, the diocese notified the Evansville Police Department about an accusation of sexual abuse dating back to the 1980s.
-The victim was then a 14 year old parishioner at Holy Spirit School in Evansville.
-The unidentified perpetrator died before 1990.
+In February 2019, Bishop Siegel released a list of ten clerics in the diocese who faced credible accusations of sexual assault against minors.

-In 2007, Reverend Fredy Mendez-Morales had sex with a developmentally disabled young woman at a youth camp run by the diocese.
-Mendez-Morales claimed that he did not know that she was disabled.
-He later pleaded guilty, was sentenced to ten years in prison and was deported after his release.
-The girl's mother, Silvia Gameros, sued the diocese in 2009, claiming that it was negligent in supervising the girl at camp and tried to convince her to take emergency contraception after the attack.
+Fredy Mendez-Morales had sex with a developmentally disabled young woman at a youth camp run by the diocese in 2007.
+The priest pleaded guilty, was sentenced to ten years in prison, and was deported after his release.
+The girl's mother, Silvia Gameros, sued the diocese in 2009, stating that it was negligent in supervising the girl at camp.
 Gameros and the diocese reached a settlement in 2013.

-In March 2022, Reverend Bernie Etienne of Holy Rosary Parish in Evansville was suspended from ministry while the diocese investigated an allegation of sexual abuse from the early 2000s.
-In November 2022, the diocese determined that the allegations against Etienne were not credible and allowed him to return to ministry.